Ocala, Florida: History

-In the last decades of the twentieth century, the greater Ocala area had one of the highest growth rates in the country for a city its size.
-The population of Marion County in 2000 was more than 250,000, up from under 100,000 in 1975.
+In the last decades of the 20th century, the greater Ocala area had one of the highest growth rates in the country for a city its size.

 Ocala Historic District

 Many historic homes are preserved in Ocala's large residential Historic District, designated in 1984.
 East Fort King Street features many excellent examples of Victorian architecture.
-Ocala structures listed on the National Register of Historic Places include the Coca-Cola Building, the E. C. Smith House, East Hall, the Marion Hotel, Mount Zion A.M.E.
-Church, the Ritz Historic Inn, and Union Train Station.
+Ocala structures listed on the National Register of Historic Places include the Coca-Cola Building, E. C. Smith House, East Hall, Marion Hotel, Mount Zion A.M.E.
+Church, Ritz Historic Inn, and Union Train Station.
 The original Fort King site was designated as a National Historic Landmark in 2004.